top of page

 WHY THIS MATTERS

-At its core, recreation therapy uses leisure to help people grow and regain independence - to reclaim a sense of control over their own lives.
+At its core, therapeutic recreation uses leisure to help people grow and regain self-direction, to reclaim a sense of control over their own lives.
 That idea is central to MTTG.
+A self-directed mindset helps people stay active, stay connected, and avoid the isolation that can come from relying entirely on other people's schedules or decisions.

 How We Create Impact – Our Programs